purenix-org/purenix/README.md

 ## Usage

-### Compiling with PureNix

 The easiest way to use PureNix is through Spago.
 Simply set `backend = "purenix"`, make sure `purenix` is available in the `PATH`, and build as normal.

 When you run `purenix`, manually or through Spago, it will look for the Purescript output directory `./output` in the current working directory.
 It then traverses this directory structure, looks for Purescript's intermediate `corefn.json` files, transpiles the `corefn.json` files to the equivalent Nix code, and writes the output Nix code to `default.nix`.

+## Warnings

+### What PureNix is and is not

+PureNix allows you to write code in PureScript, and then compile to Nix.
+The degree to which you can replace existing Nix code depends on how well you can express that code in PureScript.
+For some things, that's pretty easy, but there are many things in Nix and nixpkgs that are much harder to provide (useful) types for.
+As such, PureNix is _not_ a complete typed replacement for Nix.
+The goal for now is simply to allow you to take code that's tricky to write in an untyped language, and write it in a typed language instead.

+[The ecosystem around PureNix](https://github.com/purenix-org) is currently focused on providing PureNix ports of existing PureScript libraries.
+Over time, we hope to expand in the other direction as well, with libraries that provide typed versions of Nix-only constructs, thereby expanding the amount of Nix you can feasibly replace with PureNix, but there's still a lot to be done.
+Any help is welcome!

-### Laziness
+### Laziness and memory management

-PureScript is a strict language, or more specifically, assumes that its backends perform strict evaluation.
+PureScript generally assumes that its backends perform strict evaluation, and some degree of memory management.
-Nix is a lazy language however, and we make no attempt to reconcile this in any way.
+Nix is a lazy language however, and is happy to leak memory.
-This normally doesn't cause any issues, and in fact allows you to write more Haskell-like code than you usually would in PureScript.
+For most use cases this doesn't cause any issues, and in fact the laziness fact allows you to write more Haskell-like code than you usually would in PureScript.

-There are two things to watch out for, though:
+Still, it's good to keep these things in mind:

 - Like in every lazy language, you need to watch out for space leaks caused by accidentally building up large thunks.
-Purescript does not natively have tools to deal with laziness like bang patterns or `seq`, but you can pull in `builtins.seq` through the FFI.
+  PureScript does not natively have tools to deal with laziness, like bang patterns or `seq`, but you can define them yourself by e.g. pulling in `builtins.seq` through the FFI.

+- Long-running programs may run out of memory due to the lack of garbage collection and tail recursion.
-  - Haskell often relies on tail call optimization to make long-running lazy programs use constant memory, which Nix does not support.
-If you end up writing long-running programs, like a parser that needs to process very large files, you might have to rewrite it in a way that minimizes recursion.
+  If you end up writing long-running programs, like a parser that needs to process very large files, you might have to rewrite it in a way that minimizes recursion and allocation.